antithesishq/antithesis-sdk-net/README.md

 * The `Assert` class enables defining [test properties](https://antithesis.com/docs/using_antithesis/properties/) about your program or [workload](https://antithesis.com/docs/getting_started/first_test/).
 * The `Lifecycle` class contains methods used to inform Antithesis that particular test phases or milestones have been reached.
-* The `Random` class is a subclass of `System.Random` that encapsules Antithesis's deterministic and reproducible random number generator.
+* The `Random` class is a subclass of `System.Random` that encapsulates Antithesis's deterministic and reproducible random number generator.

 For general usage guidance see the [Antithesis .NET SDK Documentation](https://antithesis.com/docs/using_antithesis/sdk/dotnet_sdk/).